The End of the Innocence (album)

 The End of the Innocence is the third solo studio album by Don Henley, the co-lead vocalist and drummer for the Eagles.
 The album was released in 1989, on Geffen Records, and was his last release on that label.
-It was also his last solo album of the 1980s and it would be eleven years before he released another solo project, 2000's Inside Job.
+It was also his last solo album before reforming the Eagles and it would be eleven years before he released another solo project, 2000's Inside Job.

-The album is Henley's best selling release, moving over 6 million copies in the United States alone, peaking at No. 8.
+The album is Henley's best selling release, selling over 6 million copies in the United States alone, peaking at No. 8.
 The album featured three Top 40 singles "The End of the Innocence", "The Heart of the Matter", and "The Last Worthless Evening".
 Those singles reached No. 8, No. 21, and No. 21 respectively.
-The album also featured "New York Minute" which reached No. 48 on the charts and was recorded by Henley and the Eagles for their live album Hell Freezes Over in 1994.
+The album also featured "New York Minute" which reached No. 48 on the charts and was later recorded by Henley and the Eagles for their live album Hell Freezes Over in 1994.
 Henley won another Grammy and an MTV Video Music Award nomination for the title track.
 In 2012, the album was ranked at number 389 on the Rolling Stone magazine's list of the 500 greatest albums of all time.

+Background

 The song "I Will Not Go Quietly" features harmony vocals by Guns N' Roses singer Axl Rose, who at the time was also on the same label.

 Critical reception

-Rolling Stone magazine wrote of the album at the time, "Returning to the theme of "Desperado," the former Eagle hitched some of his finest melodies (especially on the gentle title track) to sharply focused lyrical studies of men in troubled transition – from youth to adulthood, innocence to responsibility."
+Rolling Stone magazine wrote of the album at the time, "Returning to the theme of 'Desperado,' the former Eagle hitched some of his finest melodies (especially on the gentle title track) to sharply focused lyrical studies of men in troubled transition – from youth to adulthood, innocence to responsibility."

 Reviewing retrospectively for AllMusic, critic Vik Iyengar has written of the album, "Henley took some time before completing his highly anticipated third album, The End of the Innocence.
 Although he manages to duplicate much of the magic of his previous album, Henley has backed off of the synthesizers and expanded his musical palette."
 They also add that "Throughout the album, he manages to balance being cynical yet hopeful, and his great melodies allow his poignant lyrics to penetrate.
 This album is highly recommended for those who like their pop music with a message."